Corey Dickerson Player Props: Nationals vs. Mariners

-Corey Dickerson -- hitting .290 with three doubles, a walk and four RBI in his past 10 games -- will be in action for the Washington Nationals against the Seattle Mariners, with Luis Castillo on the mound, on June 26 at 9:40 PM ET.
+On Tuesday, Corey Dickerson (.258 batting average in his past 10 games, with three doubles, a walk and four RBI) and the Washington Nationals play the Seattle Mariners, whose starting pitcher will be Bryan Woo.
+First pitch is at 9:40 PM ET.

-In his last game he had a one-hit performance (1-for-2) against the Padres.
+In his last game he had a hitless showing (0-for-4) against the Mariners.

 Corey Dickerson Game Info & Props vs. the Mariners